-RI SK MATRIX SEVERITY 1.
+RIS SK MATRIX SEVERITY 1.
 INSIGNIFICANT 2.
 MINOR 3.
 MODERATE 4.
 MAJOR 5.
-CATASTROPHIC People Slight injury Minor injury Major injury/Health effects Single fatality/ permanent total disability Multiple fatalities/ permanent total disability CONSE QUENCES Environment Slight impact Minor impact Moderate impact Major impact Massive impact Asset Slight damage Minor damage Local damage Major damage Extensive damage Reputation Slight impact Limited impact Considerable impact Major national impact Major international impact E ALMOST CERTAIN Incident has occurred several times in the company n 0 D LIKELY Incident has occurred more than once per year in the company DI D2 D3 LIKELIHOOD C POSSIBLE Incident has occurred in company or more than once in industry world wide сı C2 ca C4 C5 B UNLIKELY Incident has occurred in industry world wide B1 84 85 A REMOTELY LIKELY TO HAPPEN Never heard of in industry world wide but could occur ۲ ۵ A4 AS
+CATASTROPHIC People Slight injury Minor injury Major injury/Health effects Single fatality/ permanent total disability Multiple fatalities/ permanent total disability CONSE EQUENCES Environment Slight impact Minor impact Moderate impact Major impact Massive impact Asset Slight damage Minor damage Local damage Mojor damage Extensive damage Reputation Slight impact Limited impact Considerable impact Major national impact Major internationa impact E ALMOST CERTAIN Incident has occurred several times in the company n E3 E4 0 D Incident has accurred more than once per year in the company DI D3 D4 ПКЕПНООБ C POSSIBLE Incident has occurred in company or more than once in industry world wide сі C3 C4 C5 = B UNLIKELY Incident has occurred in industry world wide BI 82 83 85 A REMOTELY LIKELY TO HAPPEN Never heard of in industry world wide but could occur Al А3 A4 AS

-Only a few schools have a standardized risk assessments and have good systems in place for them to be adjusted to changing situations.
-In some countries like the UK it is very common to work with risk assessments, in others like Germany they are hardy used.
-It would be good for the development of circus rigging if risk assessments become more common practice when training and during the creation of circus.
+Only a few schools have standardized risk assessments and have good systems in place for them to be adjusted to evolving situations.
+In some countries like the UK, it is very common to work with risk assessments, in others like Germany they are hardly used.
+It would be good for the development of circus rigging if risk assessments become more common practice for both training and creation times.